 There’s nothing quite as comforting as a warm slice of vegan banana bread.
 It evokes childhood memories I didn’t even know I had.
 And this vegan banana bread is guaranteed to create new happy memories for you.

 This recipe is a community favorite for good reason; it only requires 20 minutes of hands-on work so it’s the epitome of low-effort, high-reward.

 This post will teach you how to make the best vegan banana bread.
-It’s fluffier, more tender, and less dense than any other banana bread you’ve tried.
+After over 15 rounds of testing, I’m certain it’s fluffier, more tender, and less dense than any other banana bread you’ve tried.

 Why you’ll love this recipe

 Less than 10 ingredients + budget-friendly.
 Very simple and no fancy ingredients required.

 Easy to make.
 This requires only 20 minutes of prep time and 50 minutes in the oven.
 The hardest part is waiting for it to cool.

 Light, moist, tender.
 This is the most tender and moist banana bread I’ve ever tasted thanks to my secret ingredient, aquafaba.
 It lends a light, almost fluffy texture resulting in a banana bread that melts in your mouth.